Tensor networks and efficient descriptions of classical data

+After training, we can compute entropies using the learned conditional probabilities.
+Given that all conditional probabilities are normalized, we can calculate entropies of subregions respecting the sequential ordering through Monte Carlo sampling.
+However, estimating MI remains challenging as the sequential structure prevents obtaining arbitrary marginal density functions.
+With a trained network, we can estimate $\log \mathbb{P}^{\text{AN1}}(x)$ and $\log \mathbb{P}^{\text{AN1}}(x,y)$.
+We then train another network with reverse ordering to access $\log \mathbb{P}^{\text{AN2}}(y)$ and $\ln \mathbb{P}^{\text{AN2}}(y,x)$ for points $x$ and $y$ in $A$ and $B$, respectively (Fig.~\ref{fig:MI:autoregressive}).
+The MI is then estimated as

+For this estimator to be reliable, consistency between the two model distributions must be ensured.
+As shown in Fig.~\ref{fig:entropy:images}~(a), the difference in estimated entropies at $L = L_{\max}$ is negligible for MNIST, Fashion-MNIST, and CIFAR-10 datasets, indicating close distributions.

-Our model relies on the popular PixelCNN~\cite{VanDenOord2016, Poolel2019} and PixelCNN++~\cite{Salimans2017} implementation~\cite{pixel_models} of density estimation to generate the conditionals $p_{\theta_i}(x_i \vert \mathbf{x}_{< i})$.
-These estimation works for top : bottom partitions, where the model can go through the image line-by-line.
-In the case of the center : surroundings partition, the pixels would have to be processed following a spiral path, which would be incompatible with PixelCNN or PixelCNN++ feature maps.
-Since the PixelCNN model assumes discrete data distribution, the pixel values were discretized dividing the color channels into 256 bins, which have been processed using the logistic mixture likelihood model introduced in the open source implementation of Ref.~\onlinecite{pixel_models}.
-This discretization introduces a multiplicative factor in the mutual information estimates, as compared to the MINE and kNN models which assume continuous distributions.
-Hence, the results from PixelCNN and PixelCNN++ have been re-scaled in Fig.~\ref{fig:MI:images} by a common multiplicative factor.
+We employ PixelCNN~\cite{VanDenOord2016Conditional,Poolel2019Variational} and PixelCNN++~\cite{Salimans2017PixelCNN} architectures~\cite{pixel_models} for estimating conditional probabilities.
+These models process images in a top-to-bottom sequence but are not compatible with a spiral processing path needed for center-surrounding partitions.
+PixelCNN assumes a discrete data distribution, requiring discretization of pixel values into 256 bins, processed using a logistic mixture likelihood model.
+This discretization introduces a scaling factor in the MI estimates, absent in models like MINE and kNN that assume continuous distributions.
+We will adjust the results from PixelCNN and PixelCNN++ in Fig.~\ref{fig:MI:images} by a common scaling factor for consistency with MINE and kNN models.